LeGeRyChEeSe/Sunshine-AIO/README.md

 - [x] <b>(Official) [Sunshine](https://github.com/LizardByte/Sunshine) Installation</b>
 - [x] <b>[Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver)</b>
     - A dedicated display for your game stream will be created.
+> [!CAUTION]
+> Automatic download and installation of the Virtual Display Driver no longer works. [#23](https://github.com/LeGeRyChEeSe/Sunshine-AIO/issues/23)
+>
+> Please download the version of your choice manually via this repo [Virtual Display Driver](https://github.com/itsmikethetech/Virtual-Display-Driver/releases) while waiting for a future patch.

 > [!NOTE]
 > No need to copy the file `option.txt` anymore to set the correct resolution/frame rate.
 >